dalisc/firebase-boilerplate/README.md

 Create an alias called `default`

+If `firebase` isn't a recognized command, make sure you have installed `firebase-tools` (instructions earlier in the readme)

-If you face any issues, it may be because you're not logged in.
+If you face any further issues, it may be because you're not logged in.
 Running the following command may help

 ```
 firebase login